 In 2009, Repforce merged with another esteemed company: Fitzmaurice Sales.
 This strengthened their footprint in both the Mid Atlantic and Metro NY territories.
 New England boomed and Repforce was asked to expand their presence into Eastern Canada and Southeastern States.
 To handle the New England and Canadian growth, Mike Bolio joined Repforce in 2010, bringing an expertise in Performance, Racing and Aftermarket Accessories and added another market to the business.
 The heavy expansions and manufacturers demands meant strengthening Repforce from within and in 2014 Ray Moore merged his company into Repforce, became a partner and introduced General Merchandise to the business model.

 Even amid a pandemic beginning in 2020, Repforce grew stronger and committed to its original core values.
 Repforce implemented new remote ways to assist their clients and customers through the trying times.
 And promoted Jim Fitzmaurice to partner.
 In 2021, Repforce made an agreement with Ira Sherman Sales and brought him aboard, once more strengthening their portfolio.

 2022 is seeing another expansion.
 Impressed with Repforce’s style of business a key manufacturer, once again, asked Repforce to expand further into the MidWest to assist in an area they felt was lagging.
-Repforce agreed and acquired the states of ND, SD, WI and MI into its territory.
-To cover this new expansion and to provide deeper presentation in Upstate NY, Tim Walter and Mike Bolio were promoted to partners.
+Repforce agreed and acquired the states of ND, SD, WI, IL and MN into its comprehensive territory.
+To cover this new expansion, Tim Walter and Mike Bolio were promoted to partners.